-The Capital One® QuicksilverOne® Cash Rewards Credit Card is a best of both worlds option because it allows higher potential limits (reportedly up to $5,000) with the ability to eventually upgrade to the regular Quicksilver® Cash Rewards card that sports no annual fee and higher potential limits.
+The Capital One® QuicksilverOne® Cash Rewards Credit Card is a best-of-both-worlds option because it allows higher potential limits (reportedly up to $5,000) with the ability to eventually upgrade to the regular Capital One® Quicksilver® Card – 0% Intro APR for 15 Months (regular 14.74% - 24.74% (Variable) APR) that sports no annual fee and higher potential limits.
 And unlimited 1.5% cash back rewards push this card to the front of the fair-credit pack.

 Initial credit limits vary depending on creditworthiness, but Capital One® reviews all accounts after the first five months of membership.
 With a clean payment history in that time, limits are typically raised, and continue to increase every six months if you have no late payments or your credit score doesn’t decrease from outside factors.

 Rewards cards are all the rage among consumers who want to get the most bang for their buck.
 Recent surveys show as many as 86% of Americans have a rewards card in their wallet.
 Those numbers seem to increase each quarter, as issuers challenge each other to increase perks.
 Benefits are no longer reserved solely for applicants with excellent credit.